BronzeCrab/starlab-task/readme.md

 sudo docker exec -it starlabtask sh -c "python manage.py createsuperuser"
 ```

 ## how to run testing scripts:

-You cand run testin scripts from the root of the project, for example,
+You can run testin scripts from the root of the project, for example,
 to test `FileUploadView` endpoint (parsing of `decline_list.xslx`):

 ```sh